Last updated on March 4th, 2022

 Another dirt track will take you from the road down to a series of tropical beaches, the last of which is Matareva Beach (T10 per car, T2 per bicycle).
-Along the way, you’ll drive (or cycle) passed endless coconut plantations where locals are busy collecting the ripe ones for copra production.
+Along the way, you’ll drive (or cycle) past endless coconut plantations where locals are busy collecting the ripe ones for copra production.

 Eventually, you reach a beautiful and secluded lagoon.
 There’s hardly anyone around here on a weekday.
 You can easily find your own patch of white sand and go for a swim in the warm waters.
 When the tide is rolling in, the swimming is a bit rough and snorkeling is not really all that possible.

 The last beach on the dirt road is Matareva Beach – absolutely stunning!
 Sheltered by the sweeping cove, the beach is more like a giant swimming pool so even if the sea is a bit rough, you can still enjoy a nice dip.
-Matareva Beach Fales offer simple accommodations in the middle of nowhere, or just a place to buy something to eat and a cold beer!
+Matareva Beach Fales offers simple accommodations in the middle of nowhere or just a place to buy something to eat and a cold beer!

-The filming location for 1953 hot movie of the same name, the Return to Paradise beach is another stunning beach in a section of Upolu blessed with so many.
+The filming location for the 1953 hot movie of the same name, the Return to Paradise beach is another stunning beach in a section of Upolu blessed with so many.
 The best section of the beach is at the Return to Paradise Resort, where a T25 entry ticket is redeemable at the gazebo bar overlooking the beach.
 It’s a magical spot to catch up on some holiday reading, or just finally hear those relaxing ocean sounds from the YouTube video made for depressed office workers – only that in this case, it’s absolutely real!
-Swimming on the other hand is a bit too rough, so don’t venture too far away from the beach.
+Swimming, on the other hand, is a bit too rough, so don’t venture too far away from the beach.

 Savaia Village sits at the mouth of beautiful Lefaga Bay, home to the Giant Clam Sanctuary.
 Pay the T5 fee at Le Valasi’s Beach Fales (an amazing place to spend a few nights at) and head underwater to see the colorful clams.
 They were brought over from Tonga many years ago and you’ll find them decorating the homes of locals.
 Their meat is highly sought after by customers in Australia and New Zealand, but not the clams over here.
 Part of a marine sanctuary, these giant clams are protected by a ring of buoys and local villagers.
 Keep your eyes peeled as you cruise underwater, as these guys open and shut faster than you can say ‘Clint Eastwood’.

 Savaii is Samoa’s largest island, yet home to just a quarter of the already tiny Samoan population.
 Considered by many to be ‘the real Samoa’, Savaii is where you can seriously get off the beaten track.
 To explore Savaii is to travel back in time.
-As you drive its rural roads, it’s not uncommon to pass men bearing heavy loads of coconuts on either shoulder, children happily marching to school and families wrapping the day with a local round of kilikiti next to their ancestors graves in the front yard.
-Savaii is wild, scarred by hundreds of craters covered in thick forest, and decorated by slivers of white sand.
+As you drive its rural roads, it’s not uncommon to pass men bearing heavy loads of coconuts on either shoulder, children happily marching to school and families wrapping the day with a local round of kilikiti next to their ancestor’s graves in the front yard.
+Savaii is wild, scarred by hundreds of craters covered in thick forest, and decorated with slivers of white sand.
 In this section of the Samoa Travel Guide, we’ll cover the big island’s highlights.

 Click on the image to open in Google Maps.
 The map features all the places mentioned in this section of the Samoa Travel Guide:

 Savaii is a huge island so even if you do have a car, it does matter where you base yourself at.
-Nearly all visitors base themselves in Salelologa, Lano Beach or Manase.
+Nearly all visitors base themselves in Salelologa, Lano Beach, or Manase.
 Salelologa is the main town in Savaii, with a handful of simple resorts and hotels but no memorable highlights.
 Lano Beach is a lovely stretch of sand that though not very large, is home to a few popular beach fales.
-Manase is by far the most popular spot on the island, for backpackers, families, groups and luxury travelers.
+Manase is by far the most popular spot on the island, for backpackers, families, groups, and luxury travelers.
 Here are a number of personally tested recommended accommodations in Savaii Island from all three locations.

-The only ‘town’ in Savaii, there’s not much to do in Salelologa other than using its facilities such as car rental, ATM, gas station, shops, market, ferry terminal, internet cafe etc. I personally spent two nights in Salelologa because I had eight nights in Savaii and it was convenient for me to stay here, figure out my plans and explore the nearby south coast to reduce driving times.
+The only ‘town’ in Savaii, there’s not much to do in Salelologa other than using its facilities such as car rental, ATM, gas station, shops, market, ferry terminal, internet cafe, etc. I personally spent two nights in Salelologa because I had eight nights in Savaii and it was convenient for me to stay here, figure out my plans, and explore the nearby south coast to reduce driving times.
 If you’ll want to connect to wifi hotspots with your laptop (mobile data works as well), there’s a Xoom internet cafe in town.
-Just look for the yellow air conditioned building.
+Just look for the yellow air-conditioned building.
 You can get online but also buy Lavaspot credit in denominations not sold by individual hotspot owners (2hrs = T25, 5hrs = T40, 10hrs = T75 though prices subject to change).